The Budget Backpacking Kit

 That article has a few different purposes:

-• Lets a person new to the outdoors world or on a budget purchase some equipment that will not break the bank and will allow a person to explore the outdoors.
+• It allows a person new to the outdoors world or on a budget to purchase some equipment that will not break the bank and will allow them to explore the outdoors.

 • Show how the BEST gear is not needed to get outside.